manasthakur/learn-vim/modules/module3.md

 However, once mastered, it enables blazingly-fast editing, which cannot be achieved using any other editor.

 ##### Extra dose:
-Most of the normal-mode commands can be prepended with a number `n` to perform them `n` times.
+Most of the normal-mode commands can be prefixed with a number `n` to perform them `n` times.
 For example, `3dd` will perform the `dd` command 3 times; thus, deleting 3 lines at a shot!

 We will learn some common usage patterns of the Vim alphabet using example scenarios.